Please note: I no longer carry the Daiwa Kiyose SF rods. I have replaced them with the very similar but newer Daiwa

-The first thing you'll notice about the rod, even before how good looking it is in the sunlight, is that the grip is relatively narrow and has no cork.
+The first thing you'll notice about a Daiwa Kiyose SF rod, even before how good looking it is in the sunlight, is that the grip is relatively narrow and has no cork.
 I have now fished with a lot of tenkara rods, most with cork grips, a couple with wooden grips.
 I do not find the lack of cork or the narrow diameter to be any problem at all.
 I also use a more open grip.
-The rod only weighs 2.1 ounces.
+The 30SF rod only weighs 2.1 ounces.
 It is so light that you don't need any cushioning and you don't have to hold it tightly.
 Plus it has a very effective non-skid coating.
 By the time you get up to the 42SF, the grip is no longer narrow.
 It gives you just about the grip you'd want for a big, beefy rod.

 Like the Daiwa high end tenkara rods, the Daiwa Kiyose SF has rings machined into the blank at the joints.
 The "V Joint" as Daiwa calls it, serves two functions.
 It produces a smoother curve over the length of the rod, reducing the hard spots where there are two layers of tubing at the joints.
 Perhaps more important, though, the V Joint significantly reduces the chances of getting a stuck section.